xenit-eu/enterprise-conventions-gradle-plugin/README.md

  * On Windows: A (hidden) `.gradle` folder is located in your user folder.
  * On Linux: You can browse to the `~/.gradle/init.d/` folder.

-Create a new file in this folder named `xenit-enterprise.gradle` with the following contents:
+Create a new file in this folder named `xenit-enterprise-conventions.gradle` with the following contents:

 ```groovy
 initscript {